-Where following a Concussion Assessment the Doctor or Equivalent has judged that the player is not concussed a copy of the SCAT5 must be submitted with the Concussion Report irrespective of the time the concussion assessment takes place.
-For instance, if there is insufficient time left for the player to return to the field a SCAT5 assessment needs to be undertaken and a copy of the SCAT5 submitted.
+Where following a Concussion Assessment the Doctor or Equivalent has judged that the player is not concussed a copy of the SCAT5 must be submitted to the RFL together with the Concussion Report (HIA form) irrespective of the time the concussion assessment takes place, i.e. if there is insufficient time left for the player to return to the field a SCAT5 assessment must be undertaken and a copy of the SCAT5 submitted.
 NB SCAT5 baselines must be available on matchday and where there is only a home Doctor or Equivalent present the away team shall ensure that SCAT5 baselines are provided to the home Doctor or Equivalent - see E3.4.